thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 ### Planning the Title

 Having a proper is title is one of the biggest steps in writing a technically proficient blog post.
-Typically the title of our blog post is what is also used in your meta tags and in the slug of the blog post's URL.
+Typically the title of our blog post is what is also used in your meta tags and in the slug of the blog post's url.
 So taking the time to plan out a good title is extremely important.

 Another suggestion is to use some [title modifiers](https://www.adamriemer.me/50-modifiers-boost-seo-drive-sales/) as well.
 You can tell by the title of this article I used this advice as well.
 Don't go too crazy with the modifiers as you need to keep the title about 50-60 characters long.

 ### Keyword Planning

+**Keyword Explorer**

 So now begins the real heavy lifting part in our SEO blog post writing efforts.
 This is where you will need a paid ahrefs account to get the most of this step.

 To begin, we will take each of our keywords and plug them into the [ahrefs Keyword Explorer](https://ahrefs.com/keywords-explorer).
 I found it easier to use one keyword at a time as it just seem quicker to find long tail results.

 We are doing two things here when using the Keyword Explorer.
-First, we are trying to increase the saturation of our main keywords by resuing them in a more clever way.
-Second, we are also hitting less competitve search terms that can bring in more traffic for our SEO efforts.
+First, you are trying to increase the saturation of your main keywords by resuing them in a more clever way.
+Second, you are also hitting less competitive search terms that can bring in more traffic for our SEO efforts.
 I [found this article on long tail keywords](https://blog.hubspot.com/marketing/definition-long-tail-keyword-100-words-sr) to be the best explanation of this effort.

 Once you have the result from the Keyword Explorer, you need to di the following: